Apple aiming for October smart watch launch.

 'Slap Bracelet' Patent

 In late February 2013, an Apple patent application surfaced revealing a new "bracelet" accessory with a wraparound display covering the entire outer surface of the device.
 While the word "watch" was not used anywhere in the filing, the idea of the "wearable video device" as a smart watch lent credibility to claims of Apple's interest in the area.
+A second patent for a wrist worn smart wristband called the "iTime" surfaced in July of 2014.

 Features and Battery Life